curveball/next-a12n/README.md

 Save the values of `clientId` and `clientSecret` for the next step.

-You can always change configurations by going to `http://localhost:8531/app/:app_id/client/:client_id/edit` or selecting Manage Clients from the `a12n-server` dashboard.
+You can also add more apps by selecting "Manage Clients" from the `a12n-server` dashboard.

-1. Update your `.env` file with
+4. Update your `.env` file with:
 `AUTH_A12N_ID` with the value for `client_id`
 `AUTH_A12N_SECRET` with the `client_secret` value.

-1. Restart your client and server.
+5. Restart your client and server to continue development.

 ## Maintenance